badlydrawnrob/anki/themes/styles/README.md

 These are also handy in `<pre><code>` blocks, as you can highlight specific syntax that you're studying for clarity.

-## Super-charged automatic syntax highlighting
+## Automatic syntax highlighting with highlight.js

 ![Marked App syntax highlighting with highlight.js](../../img/marked-app-inspector.png)